prasenjit/prasenjit.github.io/_posts/2016-12-21-emscipten-fs-path.md

 	path_element.addEventListener("paste", get_path_info);
 </script>

-Newer versions of emscripten will also generate WebAssembley, which is gaining support with newer versions of most browsers.
+Newer versions of emscripten will also generate WebAssembly, which is gaining support with newer versions of most browsers.
 This makes the web another target platform for C++ that should not be overlooked when performance is at a premium.

 I ❤ your feedback so do use the comments below, Twitter or Reddit.